-Water Intoxication in Infants: Reasons, Signs, Treatment & Prevention
+Water Intoxication in Infants: Symptoms & Treatments

-Water is one of the basic requirements of the human body, and for this reason, we all lay great emphasis on drinking ample amounts of water throughout the day.
+Water is one of the basic requirements of the human body, and for this reason, we all place great emphasis on drinking ample amounts of water throughout the day.
 The same holds true for babies also; however, water should not be introduced before six months of age or until or unless your doctor advises you to do so.
 This is because sometimes introducing water too early or feeding excess water (by adding more water in the formula, mixing water in breast milk, or simply feeding water) to your baby can lead to water intoxication.
 Let us find out more about water intoxication in babies, its causes, symptoms, treatment, and other related aspects in the following article.

 What Is Water Intoxication?